 Option Description

 AC Recovery Specifies how the computer will respond when AC power is applied after a AC power loss.
 You can set the AC Recovery to:

-Power Off (Default)
+· Power Off (Default)

-Power On
+· Power On

-Last Power State
+· Last Power State

 Auto On Time Allows you to set the time at which the computer must turn on automatically.
 The options are:

-Disabled (Default)
+· Disabled (Default)

-Every Day
+· Every Day

 Weekdays

 Select Days

 Deep Sleep Control Allows you to define the controls when Deep Sleep is enabled.

-Disabled (Default)
+· Disabled (Default)

-Enabled in S5 only
+· Enabled in S5 only

 • Enabled in S4 and S5

 Fan Speed Control Allows you to control the speed of the system fan.
 The options are:

-Auto (Default)
+· Auto (Default)

 Medium low

 Medium high

-Medium
+· Medium

-• High
+· High

-• Low
+· Low

-Option Description USB Wake Support Allows you to enable USB devices to wake the system from standby. • Enable USB Wake Support Default Setting: The option is disabled.
+USB Wake Support Allows you to enable USB devices to wake the system from standby.

+· Enable USB Wake Support

+Default Setting: The option is disabled.

 Wake on LAN This option allows the computer to power up from the off state when triggered by a special LAN signal.
 Wake-up from the Standby state is unaffected by this setting and must be enabled in the operating system.
-This feature only works when the computer is connected to AC power supply. • Disabled - Does not allow the system to power on by special LAN signals when it receives a wake-up signal from the LAN or wireless LAN. • LAN Only - Allows the system to be powered on by special LAN signals. • LAN with PXE Boot - Allows the system to power on and immediately boot to PXE when it receives a wake-up packet sent to the system in either the S4 or S5 state.
+This feature only works when the computer is connected to AC power supply.

+Disabled - Does not allow the system to power on by special LAN signals when it receives a wake-up signal from the LAN or wireless LAN.

+LAN Only - Allows the system to be powered on by special LAN signals.

+LAN with PXE Boot - Allows the system to power on and immediately boot to PXE when it receives a wake-up packet sent to the system in either the S4 or S5 state.

 This option is Disabled by default.

+Disability Olerani Aller and the black of the best of COZ and COZ

-Block Sleep Allows you to block entering to sleep (S3 state) in OS Environment.
-Default Setting: Disabled
+Allows you to block entering to sleep (S3 state) in OS Environment.